 How Authentication Works

-- You have a private key — either from an EOA (MetaMask), an email/Magic wallet, or a browser wallet
+- You have a private key — from an EOA (MetaMask), a deposit wallet (POLY_1271), an email/Magic proxy, or a Gnosis Safe

 - You derive API credentials — the client library generates a key/secret pair from your wallet signature